KrisGerald02/Projects_ARDUINO/Snake Game/README.md

 ## 🛠️ Components Required
 - Arduino R4 MINIMA
-- DHT11 Temperature & Humidity Sensor
-- 16x2 LCD Display with I2C module
+- LED Control
+- Joystick HW-504
+- Jumpers
 - Breadboard

 ## ⚡ How to Use
-1. Connect the **DHT11 sensor** and **LCD display** to the Arduino as per the circuit diagram.
+1. Connect the **LED Control sensor** to the Arduino as per the circuit diagram.
 2. Install the necessary libraries:
-   - `DHT sensor library` by Adafruit
+   - `LED Control` by Eberhard
-   - `LiquidCrystal I2C` library
 3. Upload the provided code to your Arduino.
 4. The LCD will display real-time temperature and humidity readings.